 Throughout, the Regional Council have engaged with local businesses; Lattey’s Group during preliminary stages of design, Tātau Tātau o Te Wairoa Trust, Wairoa Reserves Board – Matangirau (WRB) and Wairoa District Council to identify the aspirations and cultural values of the region as well as an assessment of environmental impacts on the fish, birds and plants of the river and surrounding area.

-We will be working alongside Tātau Tātau o Te Wairoa Trust, WRB and WDC to help engage local businesses and employ people from the region.
-Trees and bush planting upstream will provide stability to the rivers edge and build up the biodiversity of the river.
-This will allow safe access for the public to the river’s edge and popular whitebating (inanga) area.
+We have worked alongside Tātau Tātau o Te Wairoa Trust, WRB and WDC to help engage local businesses and employ people from the region.
+Trees and bush planting upstream provide stability to the rivers edge and build up the biodiversity of the river.
+This allows safe access for the public to the river’s edge and popular whitebating (inanga) area.

 Build up of gravel (aggradation) in rivers within the Upper Tukituki has been an issue for more than a decade.
 The higher elevation of the riverbeds has compromised the level of service within the scheme.